francois-gm/go-kabk-y4/archived/2024-2025-Y4/01a-describing-web-experiences/README.md

 5. Functionality (does it do what it should)
 6. Accessibility

-After you have your points ready, the website will be made visible to the rest of the group and both sides will, in a exchange, present their points.
-Then, the group will vote on whether the *good* or *bad* has convinced its audience.
+After you have your arguments ready, both sides will, in a exchange, present their (counter) arguments.
+Then, the website will be revealed to the rest of the group.

-**8 minutes** for writing, **1 minutes** per website presentation.
+**8 minutes** for writing, **1 minutes** per person per website presentation.

 ## Annex